 For distributed, remote, or deskless teams, mobile responsiveness isn’t optional.
 Choose an intranet software platform that performs well across devices, with full functionality on smartphones and tablets.
 Features like offline access, push notifications for intranet updates, and simplified intranet mobile layouts make a significant difference for teams that don’t work at a desk all day.

-6. Integration and compatibility
+6. Focus on integration and compatibility

-Intranet authentication and security
+Intranet security and governance

 Learn more about intranet integrations